DanShappir/Seq/README.md

 console.log(sumNumbers(1, 2, 'hello', 3)); // outputs 6
 ```

-### Sequences.numbers()
+### Sequences.numbers([initialValue[, step])
 Helper function that returns a generator that emits a sequence of numbers, by default 0, 1, 2, ...
-You can optionaly specify a start value as a first argument.
+You can optionaly specify a start value as the *initialValue* first argument.
 By default the start value is 0.
 You can also specify a step size.
 By default the step size is 1.
 ```javascript
 console.log(Sequences.numbers(2, 2).head(5).toArray()); // outputs [2, 4, 6, 8, 10]
 ```